babar-raza/package-descriptions/aspose.cloud/activestate/Aspose.OMR Cloud SDK for Perl.md

-# .NET REST API for OMR Processing
+# Perl REST API for OMR Processing

 This Cloud SDK enables you to [perform Optical Mark Recognition (OMR)](https://products.aspose.cloud/omr/perl) operations on human-marked data from within your cloud-based Perl apps.